 - Where will your pilot with real-life learners occur within these communities?

 - List any risks or challenges that may affect the overall success of your project, and note how Mozilla and/or others can help you to overcome these challenges.

 - Is the technology being piloted already built or are you building it?

 - Do the locations where the project will take place have an existing gigabit internet connection?
 If not, how will this project succeed?

-- List your project partners, if any, and the role they will play in the project.
-(2500 Characters)
+- List your project partners and the role they will play in the project.

 - Is this a new project or a continuation?
-If new, please describe your qualifications to initiate the activity.
+If it’s new, please describe your qualifications to initiate the activity.
 If continued, please describe your accomplishments to date.
-Feel free to include links to articles and documents online that highlight your recent work.
-(1250 Characters)
+Feel free to include links to articles and documents online which highlight your recent work.

 - How will you encourage other organizations to adopt this program?